singh-man/books/crackingTheCoding/18_advancedTopics.md

 Let's do some math.
 Assume c = logᵦk and y = logₓk.

-    logᵦk = c -- >  bᶜ = k   // This  is the  definition of  log.
-    logₓ(bᶜ) = logₓk         // Take log  of  both sides  of  bᶜ =  k.
-    c logₓb =  logₓk         // Rules of  logs.
-You can move  out  the  exponents. c = logbk = logₓk/logₓb  // Dividing above expression  and substituting c.
+    logᵦk = c -->  bᶜ = k   // This  is the  definition of  log. logₓ(bᶜ) = logₓk         // Take log  of  both sides  of  bᶜ =  k. c logₓb =  logₓk         // Rules of  logs.
+You can move  out  the  exponents. c = log₆k = logₓk/logₓb  // Dividing above expression  and substituting c.

 Therefore, if we want to convert log₂p  to log₁₀, we just do this: